In genetics, what is an allele? | Study Prep in Pearson+

 1

-Understand that an allele refers to a variant form of a gene.
-Genes can have multiple alleles, which are different sequences or versions of the same gene located at the same position (locus) on homologous chromosomes.
+Understand that a gene is a segment of DNA located at a specific position (locus) on a chromosome that codes for a particular trait.

-Recognize that alleles contribute to genetic diversity by producing variations in the traits that an organism can inherit.
-For example, a gene for flower color might have alleles for red or white petals.
+Recognize that an allele refers to the different versions or variants of the same gene that can exist at the same locus on homologous chromosomes.

-Differentiate alleles from other genetic terms: a noncoding region of DNA is not an allele, but a segment that does not code for proteins; a protein that binds DNA to regulate transcription is a transcription factor, not an allele; and a complete set of chromosomes in a haploid gamete is called a genome, not an allele.
+Note that alleles can differ in their DNA sequence, which may lead to variations in the trait they influence.

-Note that the locus is the specific physical location of a gene on a chromosome, and alleles occupy the same locus on homologous chromosomes, allowing for different versions of the gene to exist.
+Distinguish alleles from other genetic concepts such as dominance (which describes how alleles interact), chromosome sets (which refer to the entire collection of chromosomes), and proteins (which are the products of gene expression).

-Summarize that an allele is best defined as an alternative form of a gene found at a specific locus on a chromosome, which can influence the phenotype of an organism depending on its dominance and interaction with other alleles.
+Conclude that an allele is best defined as an alternative version of a gene found at a specific locus on a chromosome.

 Watch next